AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

     * a generic actual parameter corresponding to a generic formal object having mode **in** (see :ref:`generic_instantiation`);

+    * the borrowed name of the expression of an object declaration defining a borrowing operation, except for a single occurrence of the root object of the expression (see :ref:`access-types`).

 .. _etu-expressions:

 [An expression in one of these contexts may read a constant